Ramarren/ramarren-state-machine/README.markdown

 # state machines

 This is a little library for state machines.
 These are definitely not finite state machines, or anything really formal.
+It is also not optimized in any way.

 # reference